AvaloniaUI/Avalonia/Docs/intro.md

-After a few months of trying to reverse-engineer WPF with the [Avalonia Project](https://github.com/grokys/Avalonia) I began to come to the same conclusion that I imagine Microsoft came to internally: for all its groundbreaking-ness at the time, WPF at its core is a dated mess, started on with .NET 1 and barely updated to even bring it up-to-date with .NET 2 features such as generics.
+After a few months of trying to reverse-engineer WPF with the [Avalonia Project](https://github.com/grokys/Avalonia) I began to come to the same conclusion that I imagine Microsoft came to internally: for all its groundbreaking-ness at the time, WPF at its core is a dated mess, written for .NET 1 and barely updated to even bring it up-to-date with .NET 2 features such as generics.

-So I began to think: what if we were to start anew with modern C# features such as (gasp) Generics, Observables, async, etc etc. The result of that thought is Perspex (https://github.com/grokys/Perspex).
+So I began to think: what if we were to start anew with modern C# features such as *(gasp)* Generics, Observables, async, etc etc. The result of that thought is Perspex (https://github.com/grokys/Perspex).

 **DISCLAIMER**: This is really early development pre-alpha-alpha stuff.
-Everything is subject to change, I'm not even sure if the performance characteristics of Rx make Observables suitable for binding through a framework. *I'm writing this only to see if the idea of exploring these ideas appeals to anyone else.*
+Everything is subject to change, I'm not even sure if the performance characteristics of Rx make Observables suitable for binding throughout a framework. *I'm writing this only to see if the idea of exploring these ideas appeals to anyone else.*

 So what can it do so far?
 Not a whole lot right now.
-Something like this:
+Here's the demo application:

 ![](screen.png)